 NFL Prop Betting FAQs

 In the growing number of states with legal sports betting, yes.
 However, no matter where you live in the US, you can sign up at offshore betting sites, which are considered “unregulated.”
-Note: Washington and Connecticut are the only two states where all online betting – including NFL prop betting – is explicitly illegal, although the law is largely unenforced.
-In WA and CT, you can use offshore betting sites, but you do so at your own risk.
+Note: Washington is the only state where all online betting – including NFL prop betting – is explicitly illegal, although the law is largely unenforced.
+In WA, you can use offshore betting sites, but you do so at your own risk.

 If you stick with one of our recommended sportsbooks, NFL prop betting is very safe.
 We’ve never heard of anyone being fined or arrested just for placing proposition wagers online, and all the top books employ state-of-the-art security standards and data security measures.
 For even greater personal and financial protection, we recommended using Bitcoin or another supported cryptocurrency.